omahs/golem-docs/docs/Ncreators/javascript/guides/task-model.md

 Each command (run, uploadFile) produces a result object that contains stdout, stderr of the respective step run.
 Users can use this output to manage program flow.

-The way you can process results depends on method  you compose tasks and how tasks are composed.
+The way you can process results depends on the method you compose tasks and how tasks are composed.
-It also defines how the potential failures on the provider side arew handled by the JS SDK .
+It also defines how the potential failures on the provider side are handled by the JS SDK.

 See examples [here](../examples/results.md).